Patricia Roberts Harris: Cabinet Secretary

 Harris was appointed to the cabinet of President Jimmy Carter as Secretary of Housing and Urban Development (HUD) when Carter took office in 1977.
-At her confirmation hearing, Senator William Proxmire questioned whether Harris came from a background of too much wealth and power to be an effective H.U.D.
-Secretary.
-She responded: "I am a black woman, the daughter of a Pullman (railroad) car waiter.
-I am a black woman who even eight years ago could not buy a house in parts of the District of Columbia.
+At her confirmation hearing, Senator William Proxmire questioned whether Harris came from a background of too much wealth and power to be an effective HUD Secretary.
+She responded, "I am a Black woman, the daughter of a Pullman (railroad) car waiter.
+I am a Black woman who even eight years ago could not buy a house in parts of the District of Columbia.
 I didn't start out as a member of a prestigious law firm, but as a woman who needed a scholarship to go to school.
 If you think I have forgotten that, you are wrong."
 Otherwise, her confirmation went smoothly.
-By this time in Harris' life she had established herself as not only a recognized leader for civil rights, but also as a prominent corporate lawyer and businesswoman.
+By this time in Harris' life, she had established herself as not only a recognized leader for civil rights, but also as a prominent corporate lawyer and businesswoman.
 Once confirmed, Harris became the first African American woman to enter the Presidential line of succession.
 She served as HUD Secretary from 1977 to 1979, reorganizing the department and shifting from knocking down slums to rehabilitating the neighborhoods through millions of dollars of funding and her Neighborhood Strategy Program for rebuilding, Urban Development Action Grants for luring businesses back into cities, and an expanded Urban Homesteading Plan.
 The Washington Post, looking back at her reforms several years later, noted: "[A]fter two years as secretary, the agency had changed from a mere extension of the nation's housing industry to an advocate for saving inner cities."

 As a result of her success leading HUD, Carter appointed Harris as the Secretary of Health, Education, and Welfare, the largest Cabinet agency, in 1979.
 Once again, the confirmation process was easy.
 After the Department of Education Organization Act came into force on May 4, 1980, the department's education functions were transferred to the Department of Education.
 Harris remained as Secretary of the renamed Department of Health and Human Services until Carter left office in 1981.
 Because the department had merely changed names, as opposed to disbanding with a new department being created, she did not face Senate confirmation again after the change.
 During her tenure with the Department, Harris faced several budget crises and refreshed the management team.

 Harris offered a number of critiques of her own work in these cabinet positions, including that enforcement of civil rights fell off while she was head of HHS, that Congress called her responses to requests for policy changes that would lower health care costs sluggish, and that many of her programs ended up doing little for her hometown of Washington, D.C.

-On the other hand, Office of Management and Budget Associate Director Dennis Green described her approach as "tough minded, intelligent, quick to grasp the intricacies of her agency, and she went after what she wanted."
+On the other hand, Office of Management and Budget Associate Director Dennis Green described her approach as "tough-minded, intelligent, quick to grasp the intricacies of her agency, and she went after what she wanted."